-What is a charge off?
-Charge off: is when a creditor deems s a debt unlikely to be paid under its original terms.
-It’s an accounting move to remove the asset off of their balance sheets.
-But that doesn’t mean the consumer doesn’t still owe it.
-Then if the original creditor collects the debt afterwards or sells it off it then becomes a receivable or an asset in that original creditor’s accounting.
+What is a Charge-Off?
+It’s basically an accounting move to have the asset removed off the Original Creditor’s balance sheets.
+When a creditor deems a debt unlikely to be paid under its original terms, they can report it as a Charge-Off.
+But, that does not mean that the consumer does not still owe the debt.
+If the Original Creditor collects the debt after the charge-off or sells it off, it then becomes a receivable or an asset in that Original Creditor’s accounting.
 Simple as that.
-It’s an accounting principle and has nothing to do whether the customer still owes the debt or not.
-What does matter.
+It is an accounting principle and has nothing to do with whether or not the customer still owes the debt.
+So then what does matter?

-Has the original creditor sold the debt?
-Or do they still own it?
-This is very important when determining how to age the debt or how to handle.
-Here’s how to determine.
-See below.
+Has the Original Creditor sold the debt or do they still own it?
+This is very important in determining how to handle or age the debt.
+So how do you determine this?

-Sold charged off debt: Many times the original creditor will sell off the charged off debt to a collection agency and when doing so the creditor is to update the account accordingly.
-Showing a zero balance and the status of the account should stop updating and reflect up to the date the account was sold.
-The important dates in aging this type of account, is still the first date of last delinquency and the date of last activity, which should be the sold date.
-It’s common to see many violations in this type of entry, most often with the entry still reporting a balance and or rolling the DOL (date of last activity).
-Settling this type of account would mean settling with the collection agency that now owns it.
-Keep in mind the collection agency is likely reporting this debt on the credit file as well and will result in an updated debt and consequently lowering the credit score.
+Sold Charged Off Debt: Many times the Original Creditor will sell off the charged off debt to a collection agency.
+After doing so, the creditor is to update the account accordingly.
+The report should reflect a zero balance and the status of the account should stop updating up to the date the account was sold.
+When aging these types of accounts, the most important dates are the date of last activity and first date of last delinquency.
+The date of last activity should be the sold date.
+However, it is common to see many violation in this type of entry – most often with the entry still reporting a balance and/or rolling the DLA (date of last activity).
+In order to settle this type of account, you would need to settle with the collection agency that now owns it.
+Keep in mind that the collection agency is likely reporting this debt on the credit file.
+So settling this debt will result in an updated debt and will consequently lower the credit score.

-If the account is a Charged off credit cards, it will make even a greater impact on the score, as opposed to a charged off installment loan.
-Due to the outstanding active balance on a charged off credit card, the credit score will include that charged off debt in the current utilization.
-In spite of how well current credit card balances are managed today, the old rolling credit card debt will affect these utilization percentages as if it was a current debt.
-(Read that part again if you didn’t get it.)
-This is an account that absolutely could help the credit score if settled or paid off.
-Note: Not to confuse issues, but many times the original creditor will stop rolling the activity of the account in spite of still owning it, and in this case It could drop the credit score by settling.
+If the account is a Charged Off credit card, this will make an even greater impact on the score as opposed to a charged off installment loan.
+This is due to the outstanding active balance on the credit card which will be included in the current utilization.
+Regardless of how well the current credit card balances are managed today, the old rolling credit card debt will continue to affect these utilization percentages as if it was a current debt.
+This type of account would greatly help the credit score if settled or paid off.

-Consider settling a charge off: To summarize only consider settling a charged off debt if the original creditor still owns it.
-And then determine if the status of the account is updating each month.
-Then inn this case and even more so if it’s a charged off revolving account as opposed to an installment will the score benefit.
-Credit Firm Inc. has a program which can tell you exactly how many points that particular action could make in your credit score.
+When to consider settling a Charge Off: Only consider settling a charged off debt if the Original Creditor still owns it and then determine if the status of the account is updating each month.
+If so, the credit score will benefit from settling the charged off debt – even more so if the account is revolving as opposed to an installment account.
+Interested in how a particular action could affect your credit score?
+Credit Firm, Inc. has a program that can tell you exactly how many points you’ll gain or lose on your score.

-Paying off or settling a charged off debt: This might be a good place to interject this tad bit of information.
-Paying off an old debt or settling the account is the same result.
-As long as the creditor is reporting 0 balance due on the bureau.
-I do not care if it states on the comments “settle for less” or “settled in full” the score results will be exactly the same.
+Paying off or Settling a Charged Off debt: This might be a good place to interject this bit of information – Paying off an old debt or settling the account will have the same result as long as the creditor is reporting a zero balance due to the Bureau.
+I do not care if it states on the comments “settled for less” or “settled in full”.
+The score results will be exactly the same!

-Every day were working with our clients and referral partners in regards to credit, deadlines, and budgets.
-There is no one size fits all.
-However this knowledge and then the ability to simulate and test actions allows us to put together a very detailed plan custom fit to that exact situation and it’s many variables.
+Every day we work together with our clients and referral partners to meet their credit, budget, and deadline goals.
+There is never a “one-size-fits-all”.
+However, with this knowledge and our ability to simulate and test actions, we are able to put together a detailed and custom plan to fit each situation and its many variables.

-I realize this blog is but a small effort to bring some clarity in such complex subject and especially one that has so much contradicting information.
-I spend tons of time on this subject alone when training our consultants, and testing and retraining.
-I think when consulting, advising and planning it’s by far one of the most important subjects.
-I also know from a repair point of view, when getting deletions it can be a melting pot of violations.
+This blog is but a small effort to bring some clarity to such a complex subject that has so much contradicting information.
+When training and testing our consultants, I spend most of our time on this subject alone.
+It is by far one of the most important subjects when consulting, advising, and planning.
+From a credit repair point of view, getting deletions can be a melting pot of violations.

-If you want to be sure when aging your personal derogatory.
-Call the offices for a free consultation, and we will customize a plan specifically for and about you.
+If you want to make sure you are aging your personal derogatory correctly, call our offices for a free consultation.
+We will customize a plan specifically to suit your needs.